 Additional professional roles at Ithaca College:

-In 2008, Karryn became the coordinator of the Partnerships in Sustainability Education between Ecovillage (where Karryn and her family reside) and Ithaca College; and she subsequently co-led the Community Partners aspect of the Committed to Change initiative until 2012.
+In 2008, Karryn became the coordinator of the Partnerships in Sustainability Education between Ithaca College and Ecovillage at Ithaca (Karryn and her family lived there for 15 years); and she subsequently co-led the Community Partners aspect of the Committed to Change initiative until 2012.
 During this time, she also co-coordinated the Finger Lakes Project—a workshop that supported professionals in higher education in taking on the challenging, interdisciplinary task of incorporating sustainability into their courses or institutions.